 Aggravated DUI In Oklahoma

 A DUI with a blood or breath alcohol concentration of 0.15 or more may constitute aggravated DUI.
 The range of punishment in jail or prison is the same as that for DUI/APC, ten days in county jail to 20 years in the Department of Corrections.
 The maximum fine is $10,000.
 A person convicted of aggravated DUI must participate in an alcohol and drug substance abuse evaluation assessment program and comply with all recommendations for treatment.
 Additionally, the offender must be sentenced to at least one year of supervision with periodic testing and have an interlock installed on his or her vehicle for at least 90 days.
-An interlock in Oklahoma is a device that, without tampering or intervention by another person, prevents the driver from operating a motor vehicle if he or she has a blood or breath alcohol concentration of 0.02 or higher.
+An interlock is a device that, without tampering or intervention by another person, prevents the driver from operating a motor vehicle if he or she has a blood or breath alcohol concentration of 0.02 or higher.

 Personal Injury While DUI